Can You Rely on Uber in Napa Valley: Insider’s Guide & Tips

 How much does a private driver cost in Napa?

-Wrap Up to Using Uber in Wine Country
+Using Uber in Wine Country

 My best advice is if you want to use shared cars to get to the wineries is to stick to an itinerary on the valley floor.
 If you want to visit mountain wineries, then you need to hire a driver or drive yourself for that day of wine tasting.